Spatial modeling of shot conversion in soccer to single out goalscoring ability: Methods

 \subsection{Proposed model}

-We will start with a binary probit regression model equipped with a spatially correlated error process, in light of the discussion in the previous section.
+We start with a probit regression model equipped with a spatially correlated error process, in light of the discussion in the previous section.
 For shots $i=1,\hdots,N$, suppose $Y_i$ is the binary outcome (which takes the value 1 if the $i$th shot was converted to a goal), $s_i$ denotes the location of the shot and $X_i$ denotes the column vector with the values of the covariates.

-Our proposed model starts with the assumption that we have a latent variable $r_i$, such that $Y_i \sim \ber(p_i)$, $p_i=P(r_i>0)$, and that $r_i$ depends on the values of the covariates following a simple linear regression model.
-We would further assume that, given the values of the covariates, the outcomes will be dependent of each other through the shot locations and this dependence would be less for locations far apart.
-These assumptions support our natural findings while exploring the data in the previous section.
-Now, let us use $Y$ to denote the vector of all outcomes, $r$ to denote the vector of $r_i$'s, $p$ to denote the vector of $p_i$'s and let $X$ be the design matrix such that $X\dash =[X_1:\hdots:X_N]$.
+Our proposed model starts with the assumption that we have a latent variable $r_i$, such that $Y_i \sim \ber(p_i)$, $p_i=P(r_i>0)$. $r_i$ depends on the values of the covariates following a simple linear regression model, and $z_{m(i)}$ is an additive random effect that quantifies the player's ability.
+Here, $m(i)$ corresponds to the player who took the $i$th shot.
+In order to avoid the issue of over-fitting, we separately consider the players whose number of shots is more than a minimum cutoff, say $s_m$.
+Throughout this study, we use $s_m=10$.
+For all other players, ${m(i)}$ is considered to be same.
+If we use $Pl_1,\hdots,Pl_{M-1}$ to denote the players whose number of shots is greater than $s_m$, and we associate $z_j$ to $Pl_j$, then

+We further assume that, given the values of the covariates, the outcomes will be dependent of each other through the shot locations and this dependence would decrease with distance.
+These assumptions support our findings while exploring the data in the previous section.

 We are going to consider a hierarchical structure.
 First of all, $Y_i=\mathbb{I}(r_i>0)$ and